IFP School: Organization and administration

-Each center is staffed by a director, program coordinators, and academic staff.

 Academics

 IFP School primarily provides graduate training programs to both young engineers and industry professionals.
 Research masters and doctoral theses can be prepared in IFP's laboratories in all fields related to oil, gas, new energy technologies or engines.
 Approximately 50% of the student body is from outside France, and with 80% of students receiving scholarships or corporate sponsorship, IFP claims a 99% employment rate of graduating students.

 Notable degrees, organized by center, include: